gesslar/BeDocs/docs/actions/parsers.md

    bedoc -p ./my-parser.js -f markdown -i test/*.ml -o test/docs
    ```

-These options allow you to rapidly iterate on your parser implementation
+These options let you test your parser without packaging or installing it.
-without needing to package and install it first.
-The direct file usage is
+The direct file usage is particularly helpful during initial development
-particularly helpful during initial development and debugging.
+and debugging.

 ## Publishing Your Parser